Lecrapouille/MyMakefile/README.md

 Or maybe: why not simply using CMake instead of this project?
 CMake is, after all, a Makefile generator and is architecture agnostic!
 The answer would be yes for big projects but I personally never liked CMake for generating makefiles containing more lines than the equivalent hand-made Makefile, especially for small projects such as mines.

+**Similar project:**

+- https://github.com/Parrot-Developers/alchemy This project is a portage of Android Makefiles `Android.mk` and can manage several targets in a single file but this project is not fully 100% GNU Makefile.

 ## MyMakefile Features

 MyMakefile allows you to: